ag961/data-structures-and-algorithms/javascript/graph-business-trip/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+Time - O(n*|E|), where E is neighbors of input nodes Space - O(1)

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->
+Provide the graph, and two nodes that exist in the graph.